Install on Amazon Web Services

 Prerequisites

-or use automation options like Atlantis to run the apply
+or use automation options like Atlantis to run the terraform apply

 command for you.